Generic Name: aldesleukin (AL des LOO kin)

 mental illness or neurologic problems; or

-FDA pregnancy category C. It is not known whether aldesleukin will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant while using this medication.
+It is not known whether Proleukin will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant.

 It is not known whether aldesleukin passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.

-Your breathing, blood pressure, oxygen levels, kidney function, and other vital signs will be watched closely while you are receiving aldesleukin.
-Your blood will also need to be tested daily during treatment, and you may also need chest x-rays.
+Your breathing, blood pressure, oxygen levels, kidney function, and other vital signs will be watched closely while you are receiving Proleukin.
+Your blood will also need to be tested daily during treatment, and you may also need chest X-rays.

-After 4 weeks off the medication, your doctor will examine you to determine if you need to be treated again with aldesleukin.
+After 4 weeks off the medication, your doctor will examine you to determine if you need to be treated again with Proleukin.

 What happens if I miss a dose?

-Call your doctor for instructions if you miss an appointment for your aldesleukin injection.
+Call your doctor for instructions if you miss an appointment for your Proleukin.

 What happens if I overdose?